mvaganov/CmdLineAsteroids/notes.md

 video showing anti-aliasing

 ### voice
-this technique requires a large color space to work best. still, even with only 16 colors, we can implement a basic anti-aliasing, and it will help.
+this technique requires a large color space to work best. still, even with only 16 colors, we can implement a basic anti-aliasing, and it will help the graphics a bit.

 The technique requires that we calculate a higher-resolution than we can actually draw, which we call a super-sample. once we have a super-sample for each pixel that we are drawing, we can decide how to draw that pixel with more color information.